zhanghe9704/HeatLoadTripRateOptimization/readme.md

 savedata/record_pop.py - Save and load a population.

-user_problem/cebaf_dt_v0.py - Digital twin of CEBAF with constant Q0.

-user_problem/cebaf_dt_v1.py - Digital twin of CEBAF with Q0 function as 2nd order polynomials.
+user_problem/cebaf_dt_v1.py - Digital twin of CEBAF with either constant Q0s or  Q0 functions as 2nd order polynomials.

 user_problem/lem_upgrad.py - Define the problem.

 ## How to use the code